langchain-ai/langchain/docs/index.rst

 - `Agents <./modules/agents.html>`_: Agents involve an LLM making decisions about which Actions to take, taking that Action, seeing an Observation, and repeating that until done.
 LangChain provides a standard interface for agents, a selection of agents to choose from, and examples of end to end agents.

+- `Callbacks <./modules/callbacks/getting_started.html>`_: It can be difficult to track all that occurs inside a chain or agent - callbacks help add a level of observability and introspection.

 .. toctree::
    :maxdepth: 1